Day 3

 Don’t CONSUME IT TOO GREEDILY!

 I just went on a journey through a pair of eyes on the other side.
-I was the one to lower my gaze, shyly.
+I was the one to lower my

 When our eyes meet I still resist – I don’t allow myself to be absorbed completely.